niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-2007-09-05)=
 ## September 5, 2007
-The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000) is released in Europe.
+The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in Europe.

 (timeline-2007-09-06)=
 ## September 6, 2007
-The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000) is released in North America.
+The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in North America.

 (timeline-2007-09-12)=
 ## September 12, 2007
-The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000) is released in Australia.
+The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in Australia.

 (timeline-2007-09-14)=
 ## September 14, 2007
-The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000) is released in the United Kingdom.
+The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in the United Kingdom.

 (timeline-2008-10-14)=
 ## October 14, 2008
-The [Sony PlayStation Portable PSP-3000](consoles-sony-playstation-portable-3000) is released in North America.
+The [Sony PlayStation Portable PSP-3000](consoles-sony-playstation-portable-3000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable) with an improved LCD screen compared to the [PSP-2000](consoles-sony-playstation-portable-2000), is released in North America.

 ```{figure} ../images/consoles/sony-playstation-portable-3000.jpg
 ---